Jewels of Anne of Denmark: Jewels at court

 In December 1607 King James retrieved some pieces from the Jewel House and sent them to the goldsmiths William Herrick and John Spilman for refurbishment.
 He gave four pieces to Anne of Denmark; a cup made of unicorn's horn with a gold cover (believed to guard against poison) set with diamonds and pearls, a gold jug or ewer, a salt with a branch set with sapphires and serpent's tongues (really fossilized shark teeth, also a safeguard against poisoning), and a crystal chess board with topaz and crystal pieces.

+The Masque of Beauty, performed in January 1608, was noted for the brilliant display of jewels.
+John Chamberlain mentioned that a lady of lesser rank than a baroness wore jewels valued more than £100,000, and Arbella Stuart and Anne of Denmark's jewels were worth as much and more.
+Anne wore a collar or necklace with the initials "P" and "M" that had belonged to Mary I of England.
+The necklace may have symbolised her preference for Prince Henry to marry a Spanish bride.

 Anne of Denmark kept a chain or collar made up of three sorts of knots of diamonds, with a pendant like a gold key set with diamonds.
 This had been given to Elizabeth by the Earl of Leicester in 1584.
 Anne gave it to her daughter Elizabeth, and she wears it in a portrait by Meirevelt now at the museum of Châlons-sur-Saône.
 Elizabeth of Bohemia pawned the chain in the 1650s and her son Charles Louis redeemed it.
 Another collar was made up of letters in "Spanish work", spelling out a Latin motto Gemma preciosior intus - a greater jewel within.
 At the centre were the Greek letters alpha and omega.
 This had been Thomas Heneage's gift to Elizabeth in 1589.
 Anne had it lengthened by John Spilman in July 1610, adding the components of another Spanish work collar.
 Then in April 1611 Anne ordered Spilman and Nicasius Russell to dismantle parts of it for jewels to adorn table salts and a gold bowl.
 James may have given the remaining collar to the Duchess of Lennox as a New Year's Day gift in 1622.